-Calendar of Learning Games
+Calendar of Assessed Activities

 Your child's teacher has observed and documented your child's learning every day.
-She follows an assessment planning calendar which features one focus skill applied within a featured learning game of the day.
-The games are listed on the following calendars so that you can also learn and play with your child at home.
+They follow an Assessment Planning Calendar which features one focus skill applied within a featured learning game of the day.

-At any time, simply scan the QR code to access the game directions and watch a short video for how to play.
-Revisit these games whenever you are looking for some fun family time.
 Each game can be played with an infant, toddler, preschooler/pre-K or children in grades K-3.
-We show you how to play at all four levels in the videos.
+Activity Sheets show you how to play at all four levels.

-To learn more about the featured skills and why they are important for your child's development, read the skill definitions and summaries on the skill pages in this portfolio.
+To learn more about the featured skills and why they are important for your child's development, read the skill definitions and summaries on the Skill Pages in this portfolio.